Radio Africa

 Pont l'amitie (2)

 Initially I thought the (longer) 2nd version was the best of the two recordings, given Sékou Diabaté’s solo, and the segue is smoother, but the overall mix is better in the first version, especially the brass sections.
-Its dueling horn sections (saxes & trumpets) towards the end of the song remind me a lot of Franco et le TPOK Jazz’s recordings (e.g. “Liberté), who employed the same technique, and of course it is a style found in Cuban orchestras, who influenced the globe and Africa’s popular music from the west coast to the east.
+Its dueling horn sections (saxes & trumpets) towards the end of the song remind me a lot of Franco et le TPOK Jazz’s recordings (e.g. “Liberté), who employed the same technique, and of course it is a style common in Cuban orchestras, who influenced the globe and Africa’s popular music from the west coast to the east.

 **Attention**